dbmi-bgm/higlass-general-vcf/docs/index.rst

 Higlass VCF track documentation
 ===============================

 The VCF track is a Higlass plugin track, that was designed to visualize general VCF files.

+**Please note:** This track is in an early stage of development.
+Display configurations and features are likely to change.

 .. toctree::
    :hidden: